bplatta/ton42/README.md

 - research is any research writeups I'm working on.
 - articles are articles I've read.
 These will be a little less structured.
 Notes + Musings -> some sort of conclusion.
 Or no conclusion.
 We'll see.
+- thoughts are generally stream of conciousness writing stuff.
+Note I will encrypt some 'journal' entries if I dont feel like making them public

 To-Do:
 - articles/is-competition-always-good